Haruku Green Asahi A1200 Amiga Case

 • Raemixx500 fully populated motherboard, NO Custom chips or ROM.

-• PCB colour is PURPLE.
+• PCB colour is WHITE

 What’s not included?